Beast (2022 American film): Plot

 As night falls, the now-recovering Martin speculates the lion went rogue after poachers killed its pride.
 Soon after, the poachers arrive and initially agree to transport the group to the village in exchange for payment.
 Tensions rise after the poachers spot Martin, an avid anti-poacher, inside the car.
 The lion attacks and scatters the poachers, killing most of them.
 Nate maneuvers his way past the lion and finds the poachers' truck keys.
-Back at the car, Martin holds the lion off long enough to allow the sisters to escape, though Meredith sustains a deep laceration to her side.
+Back in the car, Martin holds the lion off long enough to allow the sisters to escape, though Meredith sustains a deep laceration to her side.
 The car falls into a ravine and Martin sacrifices himself by setting off an explosion from the leaking gasoline, severely burning the lion.
 Nate starts the truck and races away with Meredith and Norah but has to stop the car before they run out of fuel.
 They leave the car and walk to an abandoned schoolhouse nearby.

 At the abandoned schoolhouse, which the poachers used as their base, Nate treats Meredith's wound and forages for water.
 The lion appears and stalks the girls, but Nate returns and scares it off.
 Locking his daughters inside a room, Nate promises to return after subduing the lion.
 After provoking the lion into chasing him, Nate lures it to the local lion pride which Martin helped raise.
-The rogue lion overtakes and mauls Nate, nearly killing him, until the pride males intervene and kill the rogue.
-A Mopani worker arrives and saves Nate as he falls unconscious.
+The rogue lion overtakes and mauls Nate, nearly killing him, until the pride males named Kuda and Kawe intervene and kill the rogue.
+A Mopani worker named Banji arrives and saves Nate as he falls unconscious.

 Awakening in a hospital, a recovering Nate tells his daughters he loves them.
-Sometime later, the three return to the preserve, this time as a united family, and recreate the photo Nate's late wife took of herself next to her favorite tree.
+Sometime later, the three return to the reserve, this time as a united family, and recreate the photo Nate's late wife took of herself next to her favorite tree.